advl/resume/README.md

 ## Libraries/resources

++ Choosen solution => [PagedJS](https://www.pagedjs.org) : a free browser polyfill for the standard CSS print API.
+Downside : creates a shitton of classes and stuffs that complexify simple code
 + [Prince](https://www.princexml.com/).
 Requires purchasing an (expensive) license but is likely to be the UA with the most complete API.
 + [wkhtmltopdf](https://wkhtmltopdf.org/) : free, avilable as cli, also has a [npm wrapper](https://wkhtmltopdf.org/docs.html).
 Downsides : doesn't use standard CSS api for page dimensions
 + [WeasyPrint](https://weasyprint.org/) : free, looks like it strives on implementing the standard CSS api for print.
-+ [PagedJS](https://www.pagedjs.org) : a free browser polyfill for the standard CSS print API.
-Downside : creates a shitton of classes and stuffs that complexify simple code

 ## In the end ...